 Report an incident or suspicious activity

-If you encounter a suspicious email, website, app, or unsolicited pop-up window that claims affiliation with Scotiabank, or if you believe that you have been a victim of actual or attempted online fraud, please report it to us immediately.
+Report a suspicious email, website, app, or unsolicited pop-up window that claims it’s affiliated with Scotiabank right away.
+If you think you’re a victim of fraud or attempted fraud, please report it to us immediately.

-Report all other phone scams to your local anti-fraud centre.
-For Canadian citizens, contact the Canadian Anti-Fraud Centre (CAFC) at 1-888-495-8501, or visit the CAFC reporting page for more information.
+If you’re not a Scotia customer, call your local anti-fraud centre.
+Canadian citizens can contact the Canadian Anti-Fraud Centre (CAFC) at 1-888-495-8501 or visit the CAFC reporting page for more information.

 Here are some organizations that can provide you with additional information, including tips for you, your family, and your business on how to recognize, reject, and report cybercrime and online fraud.

-We’ll also never ask you to validate or restore your account access through email or text messages.
+We’ll never ask you to confirm or restore your account access through email or text messages.

-- Do not respond to unexpected websites or unsolicited emails, text messages, or phone calls that request personal or financial information; if in doubt, contact the company directly using a known number you have
+- Don’t respond to unexpected websites or unsolicited emails, text messages, or phone calls that ask for personal or financial information.
+If in doubt, contact the company directly using a known number.

-- Review the protecting yourself and your family page and the protecting your business page to learn more about how to protect your personal and financial information
+- Review the protecting yourself and your family page and the protecting your business page to learn how to protect your personal and financial information.